Introducing Week Timer

 To toggle auto-lunch in a new or existing time entry, just tap the break duration below the time entry duration.
 It will be set to 00:00 and the break will be removed.
 Tap it again and the break is added.
 Auto-lunch must be enabled in the settings for this to work.

-To change the minute accuracy of the time editor, tap the wheel icon on the bottom right of the screen.
-3, 5 or 15 minutes can be selected.
+To change the minute accuracy of the time editor, tap the three dots icon on the bottom right of the screen.
+1, 3, 5 or 15 minutes can be selected.

 By tapping on the backup, a view appears with the name and the options to email or restore the backup.
 The backup name can be edited by tapping on it.